HJassar/fem-3column-preview/README.md

 ### Useful resources

 - [Changing image size in markdown](https://stackoverflow.com/questions/14675913/changing-image-size-in-markdown) - This was helpful for exactly that 😀.
-- [Select first occuring element after another element in css](https://stackoverflow.com/questions/4623328/select-first-occurring-element-after-another-element) - This is for the README file as well, h3 after h2 does not need a margin above it.
 - [lineCap](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineCap) and [lineJoin](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineJoin) - Useful for the Canvas lines in the Background to give them the "round" feel.
 - 🔌 Plugging [another video of mine](https://www.youtube.com/watch?v=t1xFzqxYS4g), sorry 😅 - I used the same approach to create multiple rows of *beads* in the background using [Template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 This keeps the HTML file clean and allows you to create as many rows as you need simply changing one line (`const numOfBeads = 6`).